Rael-G/MiniMap/README.md

     }
 }
 ```
-### Registering the Mapper in Dependency Injection
+### Registering MiniMap in Dependency Injection
-To use the mapper in a .NET application, register the configuration classes during startup using AddMapper:
+To use MiniMap in a .NET application, register the configuration classes during startup using AddMapper:

 ```
-using Mapper;
+using MiniMap;
 using Microsoft.Extensions.DependencyInjection;

 var services = new ServiceCollection();